kkevn/ACER_Benchmark/README.md

 An easy to use web application for running common C/C++ and Cuda algorithms (currently two supported) on UIC ACER servers in the form of a benchmark test.
 The C/C++ and Cuda results can then be compared against one another in a visually meaningful way.

+This project was done as a research project during my Summer 2019 internship for ACER@UIC.

 *For more information, refer to the 'Usage' and 'How it Works' sections of the `/Documentation.pdf` found in this repository.*

 ---